Scheme specific tax-free cash protection

 Members of occupational schemes (including section 32 buy-out contracts) will automatically qualify for scheme specific protection if their lump sum entitlement was more than 25% on A-Day, but it's important to note the following:

 - There was no need to register this protection with HMRC - the protected tax-free cash is simply recorded by the scheme administrator.
-So it's important that proper records are kept to prove the tax-free cash entitlement at 5 April 2006
+So, it's important that proper records are kept to prove the tax-free cash entitlement at 5 April 2006

-- Transfers - the protection is specific to the occupational pension scheme (or section 32) in which the tax-free cash rights were held at 5 April 2006.
+- Transfers - the protection is specific to the occupational pension scheme (or section 32) in which the tax-free cash rights were held on 5 April 2006.
 This protection will normally be lost if benefits are transferred to another pension scheme after 5 April 2006.
 But it can be maintained in certain circumstances (see below)

 - No phasing - the protection will be lost unless all retirement benefits under the scheme are crystallised at the same time - so it's lost if the client uses a phased retirement strategy within the scheme.
 If drawdown is used, there's no requirement to take any income when the benefits are crystallised.